 Soft Tissue Grafting

 Periodontitis can lead to the loss of gum tissue.
 This can give patients the appearance of a "toothy" smile.
 What's more, it can leave roots exposed, and if left untreated, the gums will only continue to recede.
 With no gingiva to protect the roots, they are vulnerable to bacteria.
 A soft tissue graft can restore the gums, enhance your smile, and restore your oral health.
-The soft tissue may be taken from the roof of the patient's mouth, or it might be tissue from a donor.

 Bone Grafting